EU considers new controls for shadow banking

 Many fear that as the regulatory net closes in on banks, activity will migrate into shadow banking, building up new financial bubbles that could burst in the future.

-“We need to make sure that those who are involved in bank-like business but are not formally considered to be a bank should operate under the same rules as a bank,” Andreas Dombret, the board member in charge of financial stability at Germany’s Bundesbank, said in a radio interview.

-“The supervision (of shadow banks) needs a very broad catalogue of criteria.
-The more flexible, the better.
-This also means that it won’t work with a singular assessment.”

-Any European Union regulation will be cast within the FSB’s framework, although there is always scope for Brussels to sharpen certain rules.
-Difficulty in agreeing an exact definition of the problem, however, may undermine attempts to regulate it.
+The European Union regulation will be cast within the FSB’s broad framework, although there is always scope for them to sharpen certain rules.
+The difficulty in agreeing on an exact definition, however, may undermine attempts to regulate it.

 “Many institutions such as hedge funds act similarly to banks when, for example, they buy corporate bonds or lend to companies using the funds of investors or savers,” said Graham Bishop, an expert in EU regulatory policy.